stiliajohny/Bebop-On-Off-Button/README.md

  8. Use and FTP client and uploads the files to the **/data/ftp/internal_000/** directory
  9. Copy the **.sh** files to the /bin/onoffbutton directory
  10. Change the attributes of the files to 755 (chmod 755 /bin/onoffbutton/*.sh )
- 11. Excecute sync; reboot from terminal
+ 11. Execute sync; reboot from terminal